- COMPLAINTS HANDLING

 3.2 A complaint should be put into a form that is capable of being reproduced in hard copy.
 It is understood that some matters may be complicated and that areas of law and legal interpretation may be involved.
 However in making a complaint, a general expression of the nature of the matter will be regarded by the firm as constituting the start of a complaints procedure.

-3.4 A complaint should be directed to Stuart McIntosh, who is the director of the firm and is a qualified and experienced solicitor.
-Even if the complaint related to Stuart’s own conduct of a matter he will have ultimate responsibility for his conduct and the resolution of the matter.
+3.4 A complaint should be directed to Stuart McIntosh, who is the managing director of the firm and is a qualified and experienced solicitor.
+If the complaint relates to Stuart’s own conduct of a matter then the matter will be referred to Rebecca Head, a director of the firm, for conduct of and resolution of the matter.

 3.5 Other members of staff are instructed to bring any expression of dissatisfaction by any client to Stuart’s attention by internal memo so that no complaint is ‘missed’.